ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

     }
 }
 ```
+In the above example we are mapping "UserContoller" with a path "/user" inside the "routers" member of App.
+Since UserController is mapped with "/user", so parent route is - "user".

 **Note :-** If you have large no of controller (let's say more than 10), it is recommended to define routers in a file as array (you can also divide your routers into multiple files)and then import those inside class App.
 The motive of this note is to keep your routers clean.